 - Both data sets must have the same variable names with the same length and data type.
 The APPEND will fail if there are any inconsistencies in the variables.

 PROC APPEND places the observations from one data set to the end of another data set.
-A New dataset is not created when using PROC APPEND instead the datasets mentioned in the BASE= are appended with the data set mention in the DATA=.
+A New dataset is not created when using PROC APPEND; instead, the datasets mentioned in the BASE= are appended with the data set mentioned in the DATA=.

 proc append base=october data=september; run;

 Method 5: Using the multiple SET statements in the Data step

 Using the multiple SET statements in a data step is one of the simplest methods for appending two or more datasets.
 The variable list in the new data set will be a union of the two data sets.

 Though this is a simple step, It is important to understand the operations conducted by SAS to carry out the concatenation.

 The DATA step will perform read and write operations for each of the observations one at a time from the first data set before reading any observations from the next data set.

 This is not very efficient as we are only reading and writing with the observations.
 However, the advantage is that it can concatenate multiple datasets with less coding.

 DATA THREE; SET ONE TWO; RUN;